Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 9. Change horses.

-11. Half-turn on the forehand and/or half turn on haunches.
+11. Half-turn on the forehand and/or half-turn on the haunches.

 12. Jump a shortened course.